IFAFMultiLA/ifafmultila.github.io/source/serversetup.rst

 The server needs to have R installed.
 It's highly recommended to use `renv`_ during development and also for deployment, so you should install this package also on the server.

 For hosting learning applications, you need to install and setup a Shiny server as explained in the `Shiny administrator's guide <https://docs.posit.co/shiny-server/>`_.
-You must also install a recent version of `pandoc <https://pandoc.org/>`_ on the server (``sudo apt install pandoc`` on Ubuntu).
+You must also install a recent version of `pandoc <https://pandoc.org/>`_ on the server (``sudo apt install pandoc`` on Debian or Ubuntu based Linux systems).

 It's recommended to implement at least the following security measures on the server: